siliconsociety/BunnyHop/README.md

 ## Features

 - **Async-first**: Uses `httpx.AsyncClient` and `aiofiles` for fully asynchronous uploads.
-- **Simple API**: Wraps BunnyCDN video creation and upload in a single callable class.
+- **Simple API**: Wraps Bunny CDN video creation and upload in a single callable class.
 - **Error Handling**: Raises on non-2xx responses to fail fast.

 ---